JamzTyson/Rock_Scissors_Paper_Framework/README.md

 ## How It Works

-Rather than hard coded "Scissor beats Paper" rules, the game generates rules dynamically from a list of CHOICES, following the rules:
+Rather than hard coded "Scissor beats Paper" rules, the game generates rules dynamically from a list of choices, following the rules:

 1. Each item beats `(n-1)//2` predecessors and is beaten by `(n-1)//2` successors, where `n` is the total number of choices.
-2. The total number of choices (`CHOICES`) must always be odd.
+2. The total number of choices (`DEFAULT_CHOICE_NAMES`) must always be odd.
 3. Choices cannot start with the letter 'Q' (reserved for "Quit").
 4. All choices must start with a unique letter.